link-intersystems/sonnen/client/README.md

-The sonnen-api-client is a simple pure Java based client to access the JSON API of a sonnen battery like the sonnenBatterie 10 performance.
+The sonnen-api-client is a Java based client to access the JSON API of a sonnen battery like the sonnenBatterie 10 performance.

     DefaultSonnenClientProperties properties = new DefaultSonnenClientProperties();